htcondor/htcondor/docs/misc-concepts/hooks.rst

 The Job Router Hooks allow for replacement of the transformation engine used by HTCondor for routing a job.
-Since the external transformation engine is not controlled by HTCondor, additional hooks provide a means to update the job’s status in HTCondor, and to clean up upon exit or failure cases.
+Since the external transformation engine is not controlled by HTCondor, additional hooks provide a means to update the job's status in HTCondor, and to clean up upon exit or failure cases.
 This allows one job to be transformed to just about any other type of job that HTCondor supports, as well as to use execution nodes not normally available to HTCondor.